-A high-precision pneumatic vise is engineered for specific machining needs, and aligning it with the right scenarios is the first step to success.
-Nextas Tech’ NPV-160 pneumatic vise, for instance, integrates a pneumatic-hydraulic booster system that delivers up to 4000 kgf of clamping force at just 6 bar air pressure.
-This makes it ideal for heavy-duty cutting tasks like mold roughing, where stable workpiece holding is critical.
+A high-precision pneumatic vise pays off on the right jobs, so it helps to know where it fits before you bolt it down.
+Nextas Tech’s NPV-160 pneumatic vise, for instance, uses a pneumatic-hydraulic booster system that delivers up to 4000 kgf of clamping force at just 6 bar air pressure.
+That much holding force suits heavy-duty cutting like mold roughing, where the part has to stay dead still under the tool.

-Its ≤0.01 mm repeatability also makes it a perfect fit for mass production in the automotive and electronics industries, maintaining consistent quality across thousands of parts.
+Its ≤0.01 mm repeatability also suits high-volume automotive and electronics work, where the same clamp position has to hold across thousands of parts.
 For automated machining cells, this vise works well with robotic arm loading and unloading systems.
 Unlike traditional clamping devices that require manual operation, it can be linked to the machine tool’s M-code via a solenoid valve, enabling unmanned production for extended periods.

 The performance of a pneumatic vise hinges on proper installation and integration with your existing workflow.
-Nextas Tech’ high-precision pneumatic vise features a precision-ground base with standard keyways and mounting holes, allowing quick and accurate attachment to various machining center T-slot tables.
-For even greater efficiency, pair it with a zero-point clamping system—this combination enables ultra-fast fixture changeovers, further reducing downtime and enhancing production flexibility.
+Nextas Tech’s high-precision pneumatic vise features a precision-ground base with standard keyways and mounting holes, allowing quick and accurate attachment to various machining center T-slot tables.
+Pair it with a zero-point clamping system and you can swap the whole fixture in seconds instead of re-indicating it, which is where the downtime savings on short runs come from.

 Integration with automation systems is another critical aspect.
 The vise’s pneumatic-hydraulic booster technology eliminates the need for external hydraulic units, simplifying system configuration.
 By connecting it to your machine’s control system via a solenoid valve, you can automate clamping and unclamping processes, aligning with robotic loading/unloading or fully automated cells.

-Ensure your team is familiar with M-code programming for smooth communication, and don’t hesitate to request CAD files (STEP/IGES or 2D drawings) from the manufacturer to verify fit with your equipment—this proactive step prevents compatibility issues later.
+Ensure your team is familiar with M-code programming for smooth communication, and request CAD files (STEP/IGES or 2D drawings) from the manufacturer and check the fit against your table and tooling before the vise ships.

 A good pneumatic-vise setup usually has these basics in place